codacy/docs/docs/repositories-configure/using-submodules.md

 !!! important
     **GitHub only:**

-    -   To clone repositories, the Codacy GitHub App requires the Contents permission.
-Make sure you accept the Codacy GitHub App [updated permissions](../getting-started/which-permissions-does-codacy-need-from-my-account.md/#github-cloud) on your GitHub organization.
+    -   To clone repositories, the Codacy GitHub App [requires the Contents permission](../getting-started/which-permissions-does-codacy-need-from-my-account.md#github-cloud).
+Make sure an organization owner [approves Codacy GitHub App updated permissions](https://docs.github.com/en/apps/using-github-apps/reviewing-and-modifying-installed-github-apps) on your GitHub organization.
     -   Your repository and the repositories that you add as submodules must belong to the same GitHub organization.

 ## Prerequisites for using submodules